DataDog/documentation/content/en/dashboards/dashboards.md

   text: "Discover all available Widgets for your Dashboard"
 ---

-Dashboards are the next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
+Dashboards are on a next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
 They are commonly used as status boards or storytelling views that update in real-time or represent fixed points in the past.
-They also work well for debugging dashboards.
+They also work well for debugging.

 To switch from the [Timeboard layout][1] to the Dashboard layout, use `Pick Layout` in the cog menu and select `Grid`.